larsien/FastAIOnAWSCloud9/readme.md

-Miniconda + FastAI + Jupyter notebook + cloud9 on AWS
+Miniconda + FastAI + Jupyter notebook + Cloud9 on AWS
 ======
 ## Pre-requsites

-#### AWS cloud9(t2.micro is not available because of memory limit)
+#### AWS cloud9(t2.micro is not available because of memory limit.
+Use t2.small or above)

 Resizing disk is needed.
 Default disk space is 8GB and this is totally not enough.
+I think 16GB is enough to run.
 [link](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize)

-Run disk resizing script above link.
+Run disk resizing script in above link.
 And before running disk resizing, Cloud9 needs to set aws access key and secret key.
 You need configure this things.

     aws configure